Using Git as you work¶

 feature-branch rather than

-$ git checkout feature-branch Switched to branch 'feature-branch' $ git rebase upstream/master $ git push origin feature-branch
+$ git checkout feature-branch Switched to branch 'feature-branch' $ git rebase upstream/main $ git push origin feature-branch

 Work on a feature branch¶